-In Genesis 37-50 the story is told of Joseph, favored son of Jacob, who is sold by his jealous brothers to slave traders.
+In Genesis 37-45 the story is told of Joseph, favored son of Jacob, who is sold by his jealous brothers to slave traders.
 Joseph is sold again to Potiphar, captain of Pharaoh's guard.
 Joseph distinguishes himself as a responsible servant.
-Joseph is wrongly accused and imprisoned for trying to assault his master's wife.
-While in prison, Joseph interprets the dreams of some fellow prisoners.
+Joseph is wrongly accused and imprisoned for trying to assault his master's wife while in prison.
+Joseph interprets the dreams of some fellow prisoners.
 After one of the prisoners returns to work for the Pharaoh he remembers Joseph when the Pharaoh has some unexplainable dreams.
 Joseph is called upon to interpret them.
 Joseph is made a chief officer over the land.

-When the famine comes, Joseph is able to save his family from starvation.
-Joseph comes to see that being sold into slavery has allowed him to preserve a remnant of his people and thus further God's purposes despite the evil done to him by his brothers, and Potiphar's wife.
-(Genesis 50:20).
+When famine comes Joseph is able to save his family from starvation.
+Joseph comes to see that being sold into slavery has allowed him to preserve a remnant of his people and thus further God's purposes despite the evil done to him by his brothers.